 These are the top 9mm revolvers on the market today.

 The iconic 9mm Luger is more popular than ever for concealed carry guns.
 And why not?
 Bullet velocities over 1,100 feet per second give it more stopping power than a .380 ACP, yet less recoil than a .40 S&W, 45 ACP or .357 Magnum.
 For concealed carry or home defense, it's a solid round to consider.
+Especially since 9mm ammo is usually less expensive than the bigger rounds.

 We know that the 9mm cartridge is not traditionally thought of as a revolver cartridge.
 It's usually used for semi-automatic handguns like the Glock 19.
 However, revolvers chambered for the round offer excellent concealability and are often rated for +P rounds, allowing you to squeeze a bit more power out of the cartridge.